 Actually, I made it with my mom for a recent party and there was not one bit left by the end of the festivities.
 I mean, guests were scraping the ooey gooey caramelized sugar off the sides and bottom of the pan.

 As in, NO leftovers.
 Which is a real travesty.
 But I digress.

 The amazing casserole has been a part of our family gatherings for years now.

 After ages watching my mom break out the well-worn photocopy of this Crème Brûlée french toast recipe (which actually originated from the Inn at Sunrise Point in Camden, Maine, widely known for this decadent brunch dish), I have the recipe practically memorized myself.

-There’s a version of this insanely good crème brûlée french toast casserole already on the blog, but that variation is actually made with thick slices of challah.
+There’s a version of this insanely good crème brûlée french toast casserole already on my blog, but that variation is actually made with thick slices of challah, though it also works really well with a crusty bread like french bread.
 My mom made a discovery though, that just completely knocks this recipe out of the park, so I HAD to share the new and improved crème brûlée french toast casserole.